 Schools, Tourists, and Residents

 Part of the Ninepipes Museum’s mission is to make this history available to the schools throughout the area and students from other states and countries through tours conducted by Bud and Laurel, with assistance from staff and the members of the Board of Directors.
 This allows the very unique opportunity to know firsthand the stories that accompany the objects.
-Classroom visits are another phase of the museum’s programs.
-The museum is an invaluable resource for educating our children and for assisting the area through tourism.
-The Ninepipes Museum of Early Montana is an excellent source for Geo-travelers, as it enhances the geographical character of the area, including the environment, heritage, aesthetics and culture for all who visit, tourists and residents.
+Classroom visits are another important feature of the museum’s programs.
+The museum is an invaluable resource for educating our children.
+The Ninepipes Museum of Early Montana is an excellent source visitors from all over the world, as it enhances the geographical character of the area, including the environment, heritage, aesthetics and culture for all who visit, tourists and residents.

-Our ongoing goal is to expand our facility, programs and contents.
-We invite you to become a member .
+So much history to bring to people like you.
+Past and present knowledge of the area is so critical to capture and we have an on-going mission to do just that!
+We invite you to help us with this legacy by becoming a member .
 This will keep you updated on our progress and other events including historical tales through the quarterly newsletter.
 You can find us on Facebook as well.